-Information on positions in other companies: President and Chairman of the Board of concern MG Baltic UAB; General Director and Chairman of the Board of holding MG Baltic Trade UAB; Member of the Board of Laisvas ir nepriklausomas kanalas UAB; Chairman of the Board of Mitnija UAB; Chairman of the Board of Stumbras AB; Member of the Board of MG Valda AB.
+Information on positions in other companies: President and Chairman of the Board of concern MG Baltic UAB; Chairman of the Board of holding MG Baltic Investment UAB; General Director and Chairman of the Board of holding MG Baltic Trade UAB; Chairman of the Board of Mitnija UAB; Chairman of the Board of Stumbras AB; Member of the Board of MG Valda AB Chairman of the Board of Mineraliniai vandenys UAB; Member of the Board of Mediafon UAB; Chairman of the Board of Mediafon UAB;

 Information on shareholdings in other companies above 5%: Concern MG Baltic UAB - 100% of the share capital; Minvista UAB - 99.99% of the share capital.

 Information about participation in other organizations: President of Honour of the Lithuanian Tennis Union.